named-data/.github/CONTRIBUTING.md

 necessary, as Jenkins automatically picks up new patch sets and posts the results.
 Typically the only interaction needed with Jenkins is when some kind of glitch occurs and a build needs to be retriggered.
+This can be done from the web interface, though please refrain from doing unless a failure is due to a glitch.

 It is expected that code is checked locally.
 Reviewers may wait until Jenkins checks the code before doing a more functional review of the